Day One - Yorkshire

 Clearly terrified by the ‘mentalist’ haranguing him, he hared it down the descent to Windermere.
 And I followed.

-I’d describe the last 10km but they’re kind of vague.
-I remember a brutal extra climb near Windemere school, getting lost in Kendal town centre, swearing on FaceTime at my missus (not exactly covering myself in glory) and finally arriving back at the Castle Green, shellshocked and utterly bemused how everyone had beaten me to the finish.
-Cue the incoherent ramblings of a broken man.
+At this point it gets kind of vague.
+I remember a brutal extra climb near Windemere school, getting lost in Kendal town centre and swearing on FaceTime at my missus before finally arriving back at the Castle Green, utterly bemused how everyone had beaten me to the finish.

-After some much-needed liquid refreshment, I regained my senses in the shower and joined everybody for dinner and the Broleur Awards Ceremony.
-While it may have been lacking a touch of Hollywood glitz and glamour - sadly I left my sequinned dress at home - it did provide a good few laughs and a chance to soak in a monumental ride.
+After some much-needed liquid refreshment, I regained my senses in the shower and joined everybody for dinner and the Awards Ceremony.
+While it may have been lacking a touch of Hollywood glitz and glamour - it did provide a good few laughs and a chance to revel in a monumental ride.

 Day Three - Lancashire

 If Day Two was a voyage of discovery on choppy seas, Day Three was more of a pleasure cruise on familiar waters.

 Following a leisurely breakfast, the group decamped to Lancaster, our home town, for the final leg.
 1,250m of climbing over just 71km would usually be daunting, but after what we’d done the previous day, it felt like we were going for a gentle stroll in the park.
 That said, there were still three climbs worthy of inclusion in Simon Warren's infamous 100 Greatest Cycling Climbs list - Jubilee Tower, the Trough of Bowland and the Cross of Greet.